publiclab/plots2/README.md

 ## Contributing

-We welcome contributions, and are especially interested in welcoming [first time contributors](#first-time).
+We welcome contributions and are especially interested in welcoming [first-time contributors](#first-time).
 Read more about [how to contribute](#developers) below!
 We especially welcome contributions from people from groups underrepresented in free and open source software!

 ### Code of Conduct